OliverAkhtar/Projects/HTML and WWW Programming/Assignment 3/README.txt

-In this assignemnt I created forms in HTML for restuarant ordering.
-The CSS and JS files were given by the Professor.
+In this assignemnt I created forms in HTML, while using CSS and JavaScript for a restuarant ordering page.